-We use a test problem of an expanding Aluminum drop over critical temperature surrounded by Aluminum vapor under critical temperature.
-For the initial condition, the droplet has a radius of $0.1 \ \mu m$, density $1.5g/cm^3$, with temperature 9000K.
-The surroundings have a density $0.1g/cm^3$ and temperature 6000K.
-We use the LEOS equation of state, for which Aluminum has a critical temperature of about 8400K and critical density of about $0.7g/cm^3$.
-The value K is taken as 0.001, which leads to a surface tension coefficient of about $1000erg/cm^2$.
-We run this test problem with and without the surface tension model respectively.
-See figure for result.
+We use a test problem of an expanding aluminum drop over critical temperature surrounded by aluminum vapor under critical temperature.
+This simulation is intended to represent the status of material after heavy-ion heating during the NDCX-II experiment.
+The simulation was run for about 2 hours on the 64-processor NERSC supercomputer Franklin.
+For the initial condition, the droplet has a radius of 0.1 μ m, density 1.5 g/cm3, with temperature 9000K.
+The surroundings have a density 0.1 g/cm3 and temperature 6000 K. We use the LEOS equation of state, for which aluminum has a critical temperature of about 8400K and critical density of about 0.7 g/cm3.
+The value K is taken as 0.001, which leads to a surface tension coefficient of about 1000 erg/cm2.
+We run this test problem with and without the surface tension model, respectively.
+See Figure 1 for results.
 Both results show material breakup due to physical instability of spinodal region, but the surface tension model clearly forms droplets while the other one does not.

-Figure 1: Result of an expanding Aluminum drop without the use of surface tension model(left) and with the use of surface tension model(right).
-The result with surface tension model forms droplets while the other does not.
+Figure 1: Results of an expanding aluminum drop without the use of surface tension model (left) and with the use of surface tension model (right).
+The surface tension model forms droplets while the other does not.
 The colorbar is shown on a linear scale from 0 to 1.7.